ros2/design/articles/130_ros_time.md

 There are however several use cases where being able to control the progress of the system is important.

+### Real Time vs real-time computing

+In this article the term 'real time' is used to express the true rate of progression of time.
+This is not connected to 'real-time' computing with deterministic deadlines.

 ## Use cases requiring time abstraction

 When playing back logged data it is often very valuable to support accelerated, slowed, or stepped control over the progress of time.